allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 The core business logic is included in the domain ```Article::validateEligibilityForPublication``` method.
-This part of domain logic does not require external dependencies, so there is no reason for it to reside in the enclosing ApplicationService.
-Doing so is referred to as [Anaemic Model Antipattern](https://martinfowler.com/bliki/AnemicDomainModel.html).
+This part of domain logic does not require external dependencies, so there is no reason for it to reside in the enclosing ApplicationService, moreover, doing so is referred to as [Anaemic Model Antipattern](https://martinfowler.com/bliki/AnemicDomainModel.html).
 Other domain operations implemented in ```ArticleService```, creating and retrieving an article, depend on external dependencies hidden by the abstraction of ports.
 Ports, from the domain perspective, are only declared as interfaces.